BPA Guide: Everything you need to know about BPA and Packaging

 Is BPA banned in the UK?

 In the UK, BPA is already banned from products and packaging intended for infants and young children, such as baby formula, feeding bottles and beakers.
-In October, the FSA proposed a full ban on BPA, which is currently under consultation until December 24th 2025.
-If legislation is passed, which seems likely, it will bring the UK in line with Europe.
+In October, the FSA proposed a full ban on BPA, with consultation completed on December 24th 2025.
+In March 2026, the FSA announced that a UK-wide BPA ban would be introduced in line with Europe, and to a similar timeline.
+However, the UK has now rolled back on this position.
+BPA will be banned in the UK, but the timeline for this is yet to be decided.

-If BPA is fully banned in the UK, there is likely to be a transitional period to allow businesses time to make the switch.
-It makes sense for food businesses to check whether their packaging is BPA-free, so that they can test alternative packaging if necessary, ahead of any legislative change.
+It makes sense for food businesses to check whether their packaging is BPA-free, so that they can test alternative packaging if necessary, ahead of these legislative changes.

 Invopak clear bucket and white bucket filled with fizzy gummy sweets